Volume forms on balanced manifolds and the Calabi-Yau equation: Introduction

 \section{Introduction}

 Given a Hermitian manifold $(M, \omega)$, we say that $\omega$ is balanced if $d\omega^{n-1} =0$.
 This is equivalent to requiring that the trace of the torsion endomorphism of $\omega$ vanishes identically.
-These metrics were introduced by M. L. Michelsohn \cite{Michelsohn82} in 1982 as an alternative to K\"ahler metrics, which are known to impose many topological and geometric restrictions on a complex manifold.
-Balanced metrics are natural in many ways.
-They can be seen as dual to K\"ahler metrics in a sense made precise by Michelsohn \cite{Michelsohn82}.
-Recently they have gained relevance because of their applications in string theory, and in birational geometry.
-For example, the Strominger system \cite{Strominger86} consists of a system of coupled nonlinear equations on a complex $3$-fold $X$ and a bundle $E \to X$ over it, parts of which has been simplified by Fu and Yau \cite{FY08} to the problem of finding a conformally balanced metric.
-This can be reduced to a Calabi-Yau-type equation for balanced metrics that will be discussed in Section \ref{CYB}.
-In birational geometry, balanced metrics are important as the existence of balanced metrics is preserved under birational transformations \cite{AB96}.
+These metrics were introduced by Michelsohn \cite{Michelsohn82} in 1982 as an alternative to K\"ahler metrics, which are known to impose many topological and geometric restrictions on a complex manifold.
+Balanced metrics can be seen as dual to K\"ahler metrics in a sense made precise by Michelsohn \cite{Michelsohn82}.
+Recently, they have gained relevance because of their applications in string theory, and in birational geometry.
+For example, the Strominger system \cite{Strominger86} consists of a system of coupled nonlinear equations on a complex $3$-fold $X$ and a bundle $E \to X$ over it, parts of which have been simplified by Li and Yau \cite{LY2005} to the problem of finding a conformally balanced metric.
+This can be reduced to a Calabi-Yau-type equation for balanced metrics, which will be discussed in Section \ref{CYB}.
+In birational geometry, balanced metrics are important, as the existence of balanced metrics is preserved under birational transformations \cite{AB96}.
 Hence it is thought that balanced metrics might give an important class of canonical metrics in non-K\"ahler geometry.
 For more details, we refer to \cite{Fu16, FLY12, TW10} and references therein.

 In this paper, we consider the space of mixed-volume forms on a balanced manifold.
 A geodesic equation is derived in this space which yields a new nonlinear PDE which we wish to study in-depth.
-We find an interesting positivity assumption coming from the study of this equation which is also related to the problem of prescribing volume forms for balanced metrics that can be written as an $(n-1)$ Monge-Amp\`ere equation similar to the Gauduchon conjecture \cite{STW17}.
+We find an interesting positivity assumption coming from the study of this equation which is also related to the problem of prescribing volume forms for balanced metrics that can be written as an $(n-1)$ Monge-Amp\`ere equation, similar to the Gauduchon conjecture \cite{STW17}.

 The space of K\"ahler metrics on a K\"ahler manifold with an $L^2$ metric structure has been studied extensively starting with Mabuchi \cite{Mabuchi87}, Donaldson \cite{Donaldson99}, Semmes \cite{Semmes92}, and later by Chen \cite{Chen2000} and many others.
 Similar structures have also been introduced in the space of volume forms on a Riemannian manifold by Donaldson \cite{Donaldson10}.
 Such spaces seem to have interesting properties.
 For example, the geodesic equation in the space of K\"ahler potentials can be transformed into a degenerate complex Monge-Amp\`ere equation in one dimension higher.
 These find applications in geometric problems such as the uniqueness of constant scalar curvature metrics in a K\"ahler class when $c_1(M) \leq 0$.
 In the case of the space of K\"ahler metrics, geodesic rays are related to the Yau-Tian-Donaldson conjecture on the existence of cscK metrics.